Quantum reaction-limited reaction-diffusion dynamics of annihilation processes: Discussion and Conclusions

 In all the three cases considered, reactions $2A\to \emptyset$, $3A\to\emptyset$ and $4A\to \emptyset$, we observed that for incoherent initial states the quantum reaction-limited dynamics reduces to classical mean-field description in terms of the law of mass action \eqref{eq:MF_rate_equation}.
-Quantum coherences in the initial state are therefore necessary in order to have a non mean-field universal decay of the particle density at long times.
-The fermionic statistics is also important as it determines the structure \eqref{eq:2annihilation}-\eqref{eq:4annihilation} of the jump operators, which, consequently, determines the non-trivial functions $f_2$ [\eqref{eq:f2ann} in Eq.~\eqref{eq:ann_rate_equation}], $f_3$ [\eqref{eq:f3_function} in Eq.~\eqref{eq:3ann_rate_equation}] and $f_4$ [\eqref{eq:f4_function_4ann_complete} in Eq.~\eqref{eq:4ann_rate_equation_GGE}].
-These functions eventually render the tGGE rate equations different from the law of mass action for quantum coherent initial conditions.
+Quantum coherences in the initial state, which amounts to considering an initial occupation function $C_q(0)$ not flat in the quasi-momentum $q$, are therefore necessary in order to have a non mean-field universal decay of the particle density at long times.
+We remark that an inhomogeneous initial occupation function $C_q(0)$ can characterize both pure, such as the FS \eqref{eq:FS_initial_state}, and mixed states.
+Beyond mean-field quantum reaction-limited decay is therefore a robust feature of the dynamics which does not necessarily require considering pure states.
+The fermionic statistics is also important as it determines the structure \eqref{eq:2annihilation}-\eqref{eq:4annihilation} of the jump operators, which, consequently, determines the nontrivial functions $f_2$ [\eqref{eq:f2ann} in Eq.~\eqref{eq:ann_rate_equation}], $f_3$ [\eqref{eq:f3_function} in Eq.~\eqref{eq:3ann_rate_equation}] and $f_4$ [\eqref{eq:f4_function_4ann_complete} in Eq.~\eqref{eq:4ann_rate_equation_GGE}].
+These functions eventually render the TGGE rate equations different from the law of mass action for quantum coherent initial conditions.
 In particular, in the case of binary annihilation $2A\to \emptyset$, the density decays algebraically in time as in Eq.~\eqref{eq:2ann_GGE_FS} with exponent $1/2$ (cf. Fig.~\ref{fig:2ann}).
 For triplet $3A\to \emptyset$ and quadruplet $4A\to\emptyset$ annihilation, the impact of the simultaneous presence of quantum coherences and fermionic statistics onto the asymptotic decay is even richer.
 In particular, for $3A\to\emptyset$, we find algebraic decay as in Eq.~\eqref{eq:3ann_intermediate} only in an intermediate time regime $\tau \lesssim 10^5$ with exponent approximately $0.25$.
 For later times, this decay acquires, however, a non power-law correction.
-In the classical RD dynamics non-algebraic corrections are only possible in the diffusion-limited regime with a logarithmic form \eqref{eq:diffusion_limited_3ann}, which comes from the fact that the upper-critical dimension of the process is $d_c=d=1$ \cite{tauber2002dynamic,tauber2005applications,tauber2014critical}.
+In the classical RD dynamics nonalgebraic corrections are only possible in the diffusion-limited regime with a logarithmic form \eqref{eq:diffusion_limited_3ann}, which comes from the fact that the upper-critical dimension of the process is $d_c=d=1$ \cite{tauber2002dynamic,tauber2005applications,tauber2014critical}.
 Spatial density fluctuations are therefore marginal in one dimension for the reaction $3A\to \emptyset$.
 The decay we observe in the quantum reaction-limited regime in Fig.~\ref{fig:3ann} is, instead, slower than that predicted by a logarithmic correction.
 For quadruplet annihilation $4A\to\emptyset$, we find the algebraic decay in Eq.~\eqref{eq:FS_decay_4_ann} with exponent approximately equal to $0.1$ shown in Fig.~\ref{fig:4ann}.
 This result is in contrast with the classical description of the process which is always, both in the diffusion and in the reaction-limited regime, in agreement with the mean-field approximation \eqref{eq:diffusion_limited_4ann}.
 This is a consequence of the fact that for $4A\to \emptyset$ spatial fluctuations are irrelevant in any physical dimension since $d_c<1$.
-Our results for $3A\to \emptyset$ and $4A\to \emptyset$ show that in quantum RD dynamics correlations beyond mean-field are not only determined by spatial fluctuations, but also by inherently quantum effects.
-These effects are present in any space dimensionality and therefore universal behavior, without any classical correspondence, is possible even at $d \geq d_c$.